-The stock option and restricted stock program forms the basis of the Company's incentive plans for executive officers and key managers.
-The objective of these plans is to align executive and long-term stockholder interests by creating a strong and direct link between executive pay and stockholder return.
+The stock option and restricted stock programs have formed the basis of the Company's incentive plans for executive officers and key managers.
+The objective of these plans has been to align executive and long-term-stockholder interests by creating a strong and direct link between executive pay and stockholder return.

-Stock options and restricted stock awards are granted annually and are generally regarded as the primary incentive for long-term performance as they are granted at fair market value and have vesting restrictions ranging from three- to seven-year periods.
+Stock options and restricted stock awards have customarily been granted annually and have been generally regarded as the primary incentive for long-term performance as they are granted at fair market value and have had vesting restrictions ranging from three- to seven-year periods.
 The Committee considers each grantee's current option and award holdings in making grants.
-Both the amounts of restricted stock awards and proportion of stock options increase as a function of higher salary and position of responsibility within the Company.
+Both the amounts of restricted stock awards and proportion of stock options have increased as a function of higher salary and position of responsibility within the Company.